Google Ads update · in effect since 17 August 2026

 The Google Ads bidding change every Shopify seller should check

-On 17 August 2026, Google is changing how it bids for ad campaigns that are capped by budget and use a target (Target CPA or Target ROAS).
-If your Shopify ads have been quietly getting cheaper sales than your target, your cost per sale could climb — up to double — unless you act.
-Here’s what’s changing, and the four choices you have.
+On 17 August 2026, Google changed how it bids for ad campaigns that are capped by budget and use a target (Target CPA or Target ROAS).
+If your Shopify ads had been quietly getting cheaper sales than your target, your cost per sale may now be climbing — up to double — unless you update your targets.
+Here’s what changed, and the four choices you have.

 Quick answer

-From 17 August 2026, budget-limited Google Ads campaigns that use Target CPA or Target ROAS will aim for the exact target you set, instead of often beating it.
-If a campaign has been getting sales cheaper than its target, its cost per sale can rise toward that target.
-To keep your current results, lower your target to match what you’re actually paying — using Google’s new Bid Target Adjustment Tool (live 6 July 2026).
-Google won’t change your targets for you.
+Since 17 August 2026, budget-limited Google Ads campaigns that use Target CPA or Target ROAS aim for the exact target you set, instead of often beating it.
+If a campaign was getting sales cheaper than its target, its cost per sale rises toward that target.
+To get back to your old results, lower your target to match what you were actually paying — Google’s Bid Target Adjustment Tool does it in a few clicks.
+It’s not too late: Google won’t change your targets for you.

 What’s actually changing